Author! Author! is a monthly-ish roundup of new books by Bay Area Jews.

 Still very much alive in San Francisco, Levi is the subject of “Love and Luck: A Young Woman’s Journey from Berlin to Shanghai to San Francisco.”
 Her determination — as well as optimism — helped her to persevere.

 The book, which is sprinkled with photos of Levi at various stages of her life, is written by her daughter Karen Levi.
-The author admits that her mother was not always easy to live with, but “Love and Luck” helps explain the many facets of Eva Levi’s challenging, complicated life.
+“Love and Luck” helps explain the many facets of Eva Levi’s challenging, complicated life.